 How To Prevent Paint From Bleeding Under Tape

-Next, paint the color of your choice for the stripes on furniture.
+Next, paint the color of your choice for the stripes on the furniture.
 If you’re using a black over white like I’m doing here, you’re probably gonna need a second coat of paint for full coverage.
-It’s not necessary to allow the final coverage coat to dry completely before removing the tape but be very careful.
-You would very unhappy if you accidentally let the black paint touch that beautiful white.
+It’s unnecessary to allow the final coverage coat to dry completely before removing the tape but be very careful.
+You would be very unhappy if you accidentally let the black paint touch that beautiful white.
 How do I know?
 Because it happened, lol.
-Thank goodness that it’s just paint.

 Adding A Pop Of Color

-You definitely can step it up a notch and add a pop of color as I did here with this amazing decor transfers!
+You definitely can step it up a notch and add a pop of color, as I did here with these amazing decor transfers!
 It’s like the easiest way to add a decorative touch over stripes on furniture.

 And check out those black high gloss drawer pulls!
 Want to learn more about updating old hardware?
 CLICK HERE to learn how quick and easy it is to spray paint hardware for a new look.
 And for the blended paint at the base of this dresser, CLICK HERE for a video tutorial on the blending paint technique that I used over the stripes on furniture.

 This blog post is dedicated to a dear four-legged friend that carried me many miles across Texas and brought me more joy than you can imagine.
-We road through bluebonnet patches and across many a pond.
+We road through bluebonnet patches, ponds, and water-filled ditches.
 The blue flowers in this decor transfer I used reminded me of a special day.
 You can take the girl out of the country, but you can’t take the country out of the girl.
 And yes, those are my spurs hanging on the wall.
 One of the last items left from my equestrian adventures.
 RIP Skippy.

 So, what do you think about using BOLD stripes on furniture?
 Is this a look you would incorporate into your home?
 I’d love to know what you think.
 Here’s an idea for you… try creating stripes with stencils.
 It’s a more subtle look and not so in your face.